-The Players Championship at TPC Sawgrass which is always a highlight of the golfing season.
-A top quality field of 144 players with 46 of the World's Top 50 players is always a treat and the Pete Dye-designed Stadium Course at TPC Sawgrass is the ultimate test of consistency, patience, aggression on key holes and bogey avoidance.
+The Players Championship at TPC Sawgrass is always a highlight of the golfing season.
+A top quality field of 144 players with 49 of the World's Top 50 players is a real treat and the Pete Dye-designed Stadium Course at TPC Sawgrass is the ultimate test of consistency, patience, aggression on key holes and bogey avoidance.
 Victory at The Players holds a 5-year PGA Tour exemption and 3-year exemptions to The Masters, US Open and Open Championship.
-Beware though, this is no ordinary PGA Tour tournament and The Players Championship is a title that all of golf's elite want on their CV.
+Beware though, this is no ordinary PGA Tour tournament and it's a title all of golf's elite want on their CV.

 Course Guide: The Stadium Course at TPC Sawgrass is one of the most iconic courses in world golf.
 The Pete Dye design features lightning fast (12.5 on the stimpmeter) MiniVerde Bermudagrass greens, 93 testing bunkers and 23 water hazards making this a true Florida golf course test.
 The course's location close to the Atlantic coast makes wind a constant factor and although the track is relatively short in modern professional golf terms, the Stadium Course calls for accuracy and course management in abundance.
 You need more than just driving distance and aggressive play to compete here.